 In 2017, Kelso (North) - Laffing Waters is estimated to have the highest fertility rate of 2.27 (births per woman), this is expected to decrease to 2.17 in 2041.

-The number of births in Bathurst Regional are derived by multiplying age specific fertility rates of women aged 15-49 by the female population in these age groups for all years during the forecast period.
+The number of births in Bathurst Regional Council are derived by multiplying age specific fertility rates of women aged 15-49 by the female population in these age groups for all years during the forecast period.